 This customer relationship segment identifies the type of relationship of the business organisation with the consumers and how the business organisation interacts with customers and differ amongst the segments of consumers.
-It also identifies the frequent communication between the business organisation and with the customers with the support that is provided by the business organisation.
-Visible Achievers must focus on three main aspects that will help them to make stronger bond with their consumers.
-First of all, they must acquire such as the advices of experts, social media marketing and advertising, the influencers that shares their content, referrals and word of mouth.
-Secondly, visible achievers must keep a wide selection of creation of content and journeys for attracting consumers towards their travel business.
-Thirdly, they must grow their network effect.
-Visible achievers have different types of trains that are beneficial and entertaining for the consumers making the bond stringer by providing excellent services. business,high-speed
+For Visible Achievers, it is really very important to be aware of their customer needs, what can be done that would bind customers to a company’s offer and as well as should be able to identify switching cost and other revenue attractiveness (Castorena.
+D, Jaramilo.
+I and Jarrin.
+M, 2016).
+Customers are the most valuable asset for any business, and it is really very important to build strong relationship with customers.
+It is important for Visible Achievers to learn from its competitors and come up with better services that can be delivered to its customers.
+For example, in the case of EUROSTAR, a leading high-speed rail service deployed the NICE Voice of the Customers (NICE VOC) solution.
+With the help of this solution, EUROSTAR was able to extract customer feedbacks and insights and make proper use of it to improve their interactions with customers in real time (Haynes.
+C).

 Value Proportion

 This segment of business model canvas identifies the core value of the business organisation which are provided to consumers.
-Moreover, it exactly identifies what the business organisation is trying to give to customers and what problem is the business organisation trying to solve.
 The consumer needs will be identified and what measures do business organisation take in order to satisfy the consumer segment demands such as the design of the service or product, the quality and the status.
-The social travellers must have ease of access to the travel content that is generated by social media and also must have flaunting travel experience.
+If Eurostar is able to keep its customer experience on track with the help of online apps, 360 Degree customer profiles and social conversations (Shaw.
+S, 2020).
+Visible achiever should be able to do the same but in a better way, for example the social travellers must have ease of access to the travel content that is generated by social media and also must have flaunting travel experience.
 The meticulous travellers should have ease of access in getting detailed travel logistics and itinerary booked initially before the trip without time and much effort.
 Whereas, laidback travellers are the consumers that must be given good experiences as they do not research or think about the places for going.
-Visible achievers must self-servicefocus on these travellers and that is why choosing the merging of two types of trains that will provide the consumers with the best entertaining and luxury services that meets the needs of consumers.
+Visible achievers must be able to engage with customers, before, during and after their journeys, this can be achieved by adapting omni channel approach that would consist of 24/7 online chat support, various apps and self-service knowledge.

 Cost Structure

-This segment identifies that key business cost of the business model for the organisation and the major cost drivers.
+The revenue streams and the cost structure comprise of the financial aspect for any business.
+It is this segment that identifies the key business cost of the business model for the organisation and the major cost drivers (Carter, C & Carter.
+M, 2020).
 This analyses the key resources and key activities that contribute to the structure of cost.
-How do the business costs relate to the revenue streams?
-Is the business organisation properly utilising economies of scale and what proportion of costs are fixed and variable?
-Is the business organisation focused on cost optimization or value?
-The cost structure for visible achievers will have platform, marketing and licencing.
-Visible achievers must have IT and software development platform in order to provide ease to the consumers, saves consumer time which will directly increase number of people.
-They must capture consumers attention through advertisement and marketing and also must have payment gateways and enablers this will effectively help visible achievers in growing their travel business.
+How do the business costs relate to the revenue streams, it consists of production, marketing and administration activities.

+Visible achievers are likely to incur more administration cost as compare to marketing and advertising cost, mainly because of the fact that the service they are offering is something that is consume on day to day basis by a mass market.
+In the travel industry it’s very difficult to compete with lower-cost counterparts, who have competitive responses, in-house cost reductions and survival strategies (Merkert.
+R and Pearson.
+J, 2006).
+To be able to compete in the market Visible Achievers have taken the right approach by merging with other companies, as doing so it will definitely bring down the cost structure.

 Revenue Streams